 The chicken buses in Guatemala have some epic paint jobs.

 You will hear the words “taxi taxi taxi” just about everywhere you go.
-Taxis are always more expensive than taking the bus but can be useful in certain situations.
-But turn your haggle game and ALWAYS set the price with the driver before getting into the cab.
+Taxis are always more expensive than taking the bus and can lead to scams or worse.
+Always avoid them where possible, and use Uber instead.

 Hitchhiking in Central America